MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 keywords: windows 10, uwp, mrt, pri. resources, games, centennial, desktop app converter, mui, satellite assembly
 ---

-<h1>Migrating legacy resources to the Windows 10 resource management platform</h1>
+# Migrating legacy resources to the Windows 10 resource management platform

-<h2>Executive Summary</h2>
+## Executive Summary

 Win32 applications are often localized into different languages, expanding their total addressable market<a name="footnote1_ref" href="#footnote1"><sup>1</sup></a>.
 There are many ways to localize traditional Win32 applications, but Windows 8 introduced a [new resource-management system](https://msdn.microsoft.com/en-us/library/windows/apps/jj552947.aspx) (referred to as "MRT" in this document
 <a name="footnote2_ref" href="#footnote2"><sup>2</sup></a>)
 that works across programming languages, across application types, and provides functionality over and above simple localization.

-Combined with AppX-based deployment (eg, from the
-Windows Store), MRT can automatically deliver only the most-applicable resources for a given user / device which minimizes the download and install size of your application.
+Combined with AppX-based deployment (eg, from the Windows Store), MRT can automatically deliver the most-applicable resources for a given user / device which minimizes the download and install size of your application.
 This size reduction can be significant for applications with a large amount of localized content, perhaps on the order of several *gigabytes* for AAA games.
 Additional benefits of MRT include localized listings in the Windows Shell and the Windows Store, automatic fallback logic when a user's preferred language doesn't match your available resources.